KONDUX (KNDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 KONDUX Historical Price

-According to the latest data gathered on KONDUX live price page, the current price of KONDUX is 0.01682481USD.
-The circulating supply of KONDUX(KNDX) is 547.92M KNDX , giving it a market capitalization of $9.22M.
+According to the latest data gathered on KONDUX live price page, the current price of KONDUX is 0.01801714USD.
+The circulating supply of KONDUX(KNDX) is 547.92M KNDX , giving it a market capitalization of $9.87M.

 The KONDUX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KNDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.